trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > NGINX should prevent processing requests with undefined server names (also on IP address).
-It also protects against configuration errors and don't pass traffic to incorrect backends.
+It's also protects against configuration errors and don't pass traffic to incorrect backends.
 The problem is easily solved by creating a default catch all server config.

-  > If none of the listen directives have the `default_server` parameter then the first server with the `address:port` pair will be the default server for this pair (it means that NGINX always has a default server).
+  > If none of the listen directives have the `default_server` parameter then the first server with the `address:port` pair will be the default server for this pair (it means that the NGINX always has a default server).

   > If someone makes a request using an IP address instead of a server name, the `Host` request header field will contain the IP address and the request can be handled using the IP address as the server name.

-  > The server_name `_` is not required in modern versions of NGINX.
+  > The server name `_` is not required in modern versions of NGINX.
 If a server with a matching listen and `server_name` cannot be found, NGINX will use the default server.
 If your configurations are spread across multiple files, there evaluation order will be ambiguous, so you need to mark the default server explicitly.

   > It is a simple procedure for all non defined server names:
   >